zr-tex8r/scllmk/README.md

 * no complicated or simplistic configuration, and
 * modern fixed settings (always using LuaTeX!)

 ## Basic Usage

-The basic (but not easiest) way to use **scllmk** is to write arbitrary text to your source file.
+The basic (but not easiest) way to use **scllmk** is to write some text to your source file.
 The text can be written in an arbitrary format.

 Here's a very simple example: